-Naomi Devlin, Solicitor in our Family Law department, considers the rights of grandparents and other extended family members to have contact with their grandchildren.
+Naomi Devlin, Partner in our Family Law department, considers the rights of grandparents and other extended family members to have contact with their grandchildren.

 The government has recently announced plans to allow working grandparents to share parental leave with the parents of a child to enable them to be fully involved in their grandchildren’s upbringing.
 It is a sad fact, however, that not all grandparents are able to enjoy being included in their grandchildren’s lives.
 When families suffer a breakdown, grandparents can sometimes find themselves excluded from seeing their grandchildren and can feel that their options are limited to re-establish a relationship.
 In some cases, however, legal avenues are available to them to address this issue.

 Under the Children (Northern Ireland) Order 1995, applications may be made for a Contact Order with a child, or children.
 In general, the parents of the child have an automatic right to make such an application, however grandparents, or other extended family members require permission, or ‘leave’ of the Court to apply for such an Order, unless the child has lived with them for a period of time immediately preceding the issue of the application.

 An application for leave to commence proceedings will be considered by the Court, taking into consideration the applicant’s connection with the child, the nature of the application, and whether the child may suffer harm by the application being brought.